THE CONFERENCE

 THREE DAYS OF REWARDING DEBATE

-Ultimately, we hope that CHEMUN XVIII will serve as grounds for delegates and student officers to engage in meaningful debate and discourse, with a larger perspective on emphasizing collaborative action as well as partnership, in order to shape positive changes in the world.
+Ultimately, we hope that CHEMUN XIX will serve as grounds for delegates and student officers to engage in meaningful debate and discourse, with a larger perspective on emphasizing collaborative action as well as innovation, in order to shape positive changes in the era of technology.

 ABOUT CHEMUN